 To TGbf Editor: Please modify the following text in 11.55.2.2 on P154L27 in D1.2.

 If the StatusCode parameter within the MLME-SBP.response primitive is equal to SUCCESS, the MLMESBP.response primitive shall include a MeasurementSessionID parameter that specifies the Measurement Session ID assigned for the SBP setup exchange.
-In this case, the MLME-SBP.response primitive may also include an SBPParameters parameter.
+In this case, the MLME-SBP.response primitive shall not include a SensingMeasurementParameter parameter and may include an SBPParameters parameter.

 SP: